 Now that you have your stock, let’s make some balls!

-Take 1/2 cup of the stock, and mix it with the eggs.
+Take the seltzer, and mix it with the eggs.
 Yummy.
 Now, the moment we have been waiting for.
 The matzo meal.

-Then add in grated onions, oil (or schmaltz), salt, pepper and matzo meal.
+Then add in grated onions, oil (or schmaltz), salt, pepper, baking powder (the secret to light balls hehe) and matzo meal, dill if desired.
 Refrigerate the dough for about 30 minutes so it isn’t as sticky.
 While your mixture is chilling, chop up the veggies of your choice.
 Bubbe likes carrots, celery and parsnips.
 And what Bubbe says, goes.
-Why mess with perfection?
+Why mess with perfection.

 Just like Bubbe makes.
 Maybe even better, but don’t tell Bubbe I said that.